peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 # Operational Considerations

-The empty name is not known to have been widely used as an NS target, although it has been used as an MX target, as described in
+The empty name is not known to have been widely used as an NS target, although it has been used with other resource records, as described in {{other_uses}}.
-{{other_uses}}.
 It is a reasonable concern that if delegations to nowhere became prevalent, or if names related to such zone cuts were associated with significant traffic, some operational problem might result.
 For example, DNS software that made incompatible assumptions about DNS responses might fail, or harmful traffic to